-In accordance with the Americans with Disabilities Act, all public buildings must be wheelchair accessible along with accessible rest rooms.
-For travelers with disabilities to Seattle Southside, most hotels and attractions in the State of Washington have been outfitted with wide doorways and wheelchair ramps.
-In the cities, most sidewalk corners have dropped curbs, and public transportation vehicles are equipped with lifts and moveable seats.
-It is best to call destinations in advance if you have questions or concerns about handicap accessibility.
+In accordance with the Americans with Disabilities Act, all public buildings must be wheelchair accessible and have accessible restrooms.
+For travelers to Seattle Southside with disabilities, most hotels and attractions have been outfitted with wide doorways and wheelchair ramps.
+Many hotels offer accessible amenities such as self-operating lifts or sloped entries in pools.
+In the cities, most sidewalk corners have dropped curbs, and public transportation vehicles are equipped with lifts and movable seats.
+It’s best to call destinations in advance if you have questions or concerns about accessibility for the disabled.

 Washington State Parks

-The Washington State Department of Licensing exempts holders of disability placards and license plates from needing the Discover Pass on State Park Lands.
-For more information about Washington State Parks and the accessibility features of each park.
+The Washington State Department of Licensing exempts holders of disability placards and license plates from needing the Discover Pass on state park lands.
+For more information about Washington State Parks and the accessibility features of each park click here.

-US National Parks offer a free access pass for U.S. citizens, or permanent residents, with permanent disabilities.
+The US National Parks Service (NPS) offer a free access pass for US citizens or permanent residents with permanent disabilities.
 For further NPS accessibility information, please see the following links:

 The City of Seattle allows on-street parking at no cost to holders of disabled parking permits (placards, license plates and tabs), including legal permits issued by other US states or Canadian provinces.

 Amtrak, Metro Transit and Sound Transit all have accessibility and reduced rates for people with disabilities.

 The following hotels are equipped with a handicap-accessible airport shuttle service.
 Just make sure to request the shuttle upon making your reservation.

 - Crowne Plaza Seattle Airport